Netatalk/netatalk/README.md

 # AppleTalk

 Netatalk v2 supports the legacy AppleTalk protocol, which means it can act as a bridge between older Macs, networked Apple IIs, and the very latest macOS systems.
-It is AFP 3.3 compliant with AFP 1.1 and 2.2 backwards compatibility.
+It is AFP 3.3 compliant with full backwards compatibility with older AFP protocol versions.

 The included print server daemon can provide Apple II and Macintosh clients with the ability to print to AppleTalk-only printers.
 In addition, Netatalk is fully integrated with CUPS, allowing any networked Mac to discover and print to a CUPS/AirPrint compatible printer on the network.